Coming Soon 👀 At the beginning of April, you’ll be

 Hello and happy Tuesday, fellow Cathy fans.
 Have a great day, everyone! :-)

-hendelca Premium Member over 4 years ago
+hendelca Premium Member about 5 years ago

 And here I always thought the best way to tell if noodles were ready was to throw one against the wall.
 If it sticks it is cooked.